-Most people will spend up to one-third of their life in retirement, so it is important to prepare and save money now in order to support yourself during your golden years.
+Most people will spend up to one-third of their life in retirement so it is important to prepare and save money now in order to support yourself during your golden years.
 Experts estimate that you will need at least 70% of your pre-retirement income to maintain the same standard of living once you stop working.
-Several programs are available through your UW employment to help you meet your financial needs in retirement.
+Several programs are available through your UW System employment to help you meet your financial needs in retirement.

 Saving for Retirement

 UW System employees have several options to save money for retirement:

 - Wisconsin Retirement System (WRS) is a major source of retirement income and also provides disability, separation, and survivor benefits.
 This program is mandatory for eligible employees.

 - Supplemental Retirement Savings Plans set aside money for retirement on a pre-tax or post-tax (Roth) basis.